Mayor tells right-wing group to leave Quebec City; says they won popularity contest

 At least one of its members travelled to Charlottesville, Va., to attend a white supremacist rally that turned deadly on Aug.
 12.

-A spokesman for La Meute has said that person’s membership in the group is suspended due to his participation in the event.
+A spokesman for La Meute has said that person’s membership in the group is suspended due to his participation in the event, pending an investigation.

 Labeaume said, “La Meute didn’t cause violence (on Sunday) but what was their friend doing in Charlottesville?”

-Despite his reservations, Labeaume “thanked” La Meute for “collaborating with police” and added the group “won the popularity contest on Sunday.”
+Despite his reservations, Labeaume “thanked” the group for “collaborating with police” and added the group “won the popularity contest on Sunday.”

 Premier Philippe Couillard said Monday “there is no equivalency” between members of La Meute and those who opposed them Sunday.